Alec Cleland

-Alexander Cleland (born 10 December 1970) is a Scottish professional football player and coach.
+Alexander Cleland (born 10 December 1970) is a Scottish professional football coach and former player who is a coach at Dundee United.

 Cleland played as a defender for Scottish sides Rangers and Dundee United and English team Everton.
 Although never capped at senior level for Scotland, he did make eleven appearances for the under-21 team.
-After retiring from football, he moved into coaching, having two spells as caretaker boss at Livingston and twice at St Johnstone.
+After retiring from football, he moved into coaching.
+Cleland has had multiple spells as a caretaker manager at both Livingston and St Johnstone.

 Playing career

 Cleland started his career with Dundee United, signing as a youth player in 1986.
 He soon established himself in the reserve team and made his first team debut against Morton in April 1988.
 By 1990 he was a first team regular, but then broke a leg twice within a few months.
 After recovering, he was part of the Dundee United team that won the Scottish Cup in 1994.
 He signed for Rangers in a joint transfer with Gary Bollan in 1995 and established himself in the right-back position at Ibrox.
 After over 100 appearances for the Glasgow club, he joined Premier League side Everton along with manager Walter Smith in 1998; however, his time in England was blighted with constant injury problems, and he only made 44 appearances before retiring in 2002.